Who decides what will be an OER at SAIT?

 SAIT’s OER policy (AC 2.21.1) states that creation and use of open educational resources is still governed by SAIT’s Intellectual Property policy and procedure (AC 2.11.1).
 This means SAIT owns the works created by its employees and contractors.
 As such, your Academic Chair or Dean will determine the licence status of SAIT works.

-> However, the new OER policy and procedure also clarifies OERs are now an option and provides a process for instructors, SMEs, Academic Chairs, and others to follow if they choose to create OERs.
+However, the OER policy and procedure also clarifies OERs are now an option and provides a process for instructors, SMEs, Academic Chairs, and others to follow if they choose to create OERs.
 The policy also encourages the application of Creative Commons licensing whenever possible.

-> Is OER use mandatory?
+Is OER use mandatory?

-> No, OER adoption or creation is not mandatory under the new policy.
+No, OER adoption or creation is not mandatory under the policy.
 Rather, SAIT’s OER policy is designed to make it clear that OERs are now an option.
 It provides a process for instructors, SMEs, Academic Chairs, and others to follow if they choose to use OERs.

-> Am I allowed to create OER?
+Am I allowed to create OER?

 Yes, as determined by your Academic Chair or Dean and in accordance with SAIT’s OER policy and procedure.